CaioValcazara/AWS-Lambda/README.md

 ## 1) Create a S3 bucket:

+  Process:
-  Process: Access Amazon S3 -> Create Bucket -> Give the bucket a name -> leave the default settings for now.
+  -> Process: Access Amazon S3
+  -> Create Bucket
+  -> Give the bucket a name
+  -> Leave the default settings for now.

   This step creates a bucket on S3 which will be used to store objects that will be notify when injested.

 ## 2) Manage Roles on IAM (Identity Access Management) to access to S3 and SES:

+  Process:
+  -> Access IAM
+  -> Roles
+  -> Create Role
+  -> Select AWS Service
+  -> On the use case menu, select Lambda
+  -> Next
-  Process: Access IAM > Roles > Create Role > Select AWS Service > On the use case menu, select Lambda > Next > Filter and select the AmazonS3FullAccess, AmazonSESFullAccess and CloudWatchFullAccess.
+  -> Filter and select the AmazonS3FullAccess, AmazonSESFullAccess and CloudWatchFullAccess.

   ![AWS-Lambda-S3-flow](https://aws-bucket-caio.s3.sa-east-1.amazonaws.com/IAM_Role_Lambda.png)